 - Apple cider vinegar also aids in rising.

 - AIP baking powder which consists of equal parts cream of tartar, baking soda, and arrowroot starch sifted together.
-Recipe here.
+You can find my recipe here to do it yourself or purchase THIS paleo, AIP baking powder

 Tips and Tricks

 I want you to be successful making this recipe, I want that for all my recipes.
-I take a lot of time creating them and I feel a great responsibility to my readers.
-I don’t want to waste your time or your money.
-So here are my tips and tricks for AIP English Muffin success!
+Creating these recipes takes a lot of time and I feel a great responsibility to my readers.
+Thus, it is important to me that you don’t waste your time or your money.
+So here are my tips and tricks for AIP English Muffin success:

-- Measure all your ingredients out ahead of time.
+- Make sure to measure all your ingredients out ahead of time.
 This is called mise en place (meez ahn plahs) is a French term for setting up before you cook.
 It will help things go smoothly and frankly make it more fun.

 - Pick the right plantain.
 You want a big one that is light green, not yellow or blackening.